 The internal power source makes the cordless circular saws able to operate at any place and area, not looking out for some electrical power source.
 This lack of restriction saves a lot of time and other problems.
 The battery works for a great amount of time if fully charged and if new.
 Some batteries have even more impressive life spans than others, going on for hours after each charging session.

 Cordless units also make for a safer option as compared to corded saws.
 Since there is no cord, there is nothing to keep looking back to for you, nothing you can possibly tangle into and risk a fall, which, needless to say, can be quite dangerous.
-Also, the teeth of the blade of a cordless unit are smaller, which ensures safety in case of any mishap; there will not be much harm as compared to a corded unit.
+Also, the teeth of the blade of a cordless unit are smaller (have a look at the best circular saws that are small in size), which ensures safety in case of any mishap; there will not be much harm as compared to a corded unit.

 The most prominent disadvantage of a cordless circular saw is the lesser cutting power.
 With the smaller motors, they are not as powerful as their corded counterparts.
 Their batteries are not able to generate as much power.
 Also, no matter how powerful they are, they tend to wear down with use reducing the cutting power further.